guoguo-cc/guoguo-cc.github.io/_includes/about/en.md

-Hello, I'm Che Wenshui (you can also call me Guoguo).
+Hello, I'm Che Wenshuai (you can also call me Guoguo).

 A game developer passionate about technical exploration, hands-on experimentation, and committed to continuous learning.